What are small business loans and how do they work?

 SBA loans can provide operating capital or be used to cover other business expenses, including expansion and large purchases.
 These loans, partially guaranteed by the U.S. Small Business Administration, are known for having low rates and long repayment periods, making them a particularly affordable borrowing option.
 But they also take the most time to apply for and have strict qualification requirements.
 Often, these loans require a good credit score and solid business revenue.

-SBA loans have strict qualification requirements and a slower funding timeline while often requiring a good credit score and solid business revenue.
+SBA loans have strict qualification requirements and a slower funding timeline, and they often require a good credit score and solid business revenue.
 That said, there are options available for those with bad credit or newer businesses.

-The SBA’s weekly lending report shows that over $5 billion of approved funds have gone to startups that will use the funding to open their doors.
-Additionally, several online lenders offer lower credit score requirements, like Lendio and Creditfy.
+Several online lenders, like Lendio and Creditfy, offer lower credit score requirements.
 Each accepts a minimum credit score of 600 for SBA loans, compared to the minimum credit score of 650 or higher required by more traditional lenders, like Live Oak Bank.

 To get an SBA loan, you apply through an SBA-approved lender.
 This will require extensive documentation, including personal and business financial statements, a business plan and SBA-specific forms, such as SBA Form 413 and 1920.
 Most SBA loans also require a down payment and personal guarantees.